OpenBlazar/fix-parser/README.md

 # Benchmark

 There are available 4 benchmarks for FIX parser.
 2 benchmarks for 'Huge Chunk' i.e. file with 800 lines and 400 messages inside and 2 benchmarks for single fix message.
-For closer look up to benchmarks code see blazar-fix-parser-performance module.
+For closer look up to benchmarks code see fix-parser-performance module.

 ```
 Benchmark                                               Mode  Cnt        Score      Error  Units